What is strategy? (And does it matter?)

 • Where are we now?
 (Part of the context)

-• Where do we want to get to?
+• Where do we want to go?
 (The goal)

 • What is the best way to get there?
 (The plan)